Geraldo Matsimbe

-Geraldo Matsimbe (born 22 October 1992) is a Mozambican professional footballer who plays for Portuguese club Amora FC on loan from Maputo as a midfielder.
+Geraldo Matsimbe (born 22 October 1992) is a Mozambican professional footballer who plays for Portuguese club FC Serpa as a midfielder.

 Club career

 Born in Maputo, Mexer began his career with Liga Desportiva de Maputo.
 He joined Braga B on loan in 2015, and eventually transferred to Nacional.

 Matsimbe made his debut for Nacional in a 2-1 win over Belenenses on 10 September 2016.

 International career

 Matsimbe made his debut for Mozambique in November 2016, in a friendly 1-0 loss to Kenya.